 Not everyone is the setting goals and ticking them off type.
 Some people like to see where the wind takes them, to ramble rather than to hike, and that’s part of what makes life interesting.
 But even the most spontaneous of us understands that we’re more likely to get what we want if we set clear goals and then work towards them.

 Actually taking steps to get you closer to your goal will almost always get you closer.
 Thinking about what you want, making intention, and then taking action.
 We are used to having goals for practical things, the housecleaning, a test passed, a job gained, a meal made on time.

-But when our comes to health and beauty (because these are 2 sides of the same coin) we need to take a step back and redefine our goals.
-Are we after health or beauty, or health and beauty?
+But when it comes to health and beauty (because these are 2 sides of the same coin) we need to take a step back and redefine our goals.
+Are we chasing after health or beauty, or health and beauty?

 Every day we get up, wash our face and make a choice about how we’ll talk to ourselves in the mirror, and what we’ll put on our skin and in our bodies.
 We might not think about that choice as we make it, but we still make it.
 It is a choice and it’s one that impacts all the other people in our life as well.
 If we demand unrealistic perfection from ourselves it’s easy to demand that of others as well.

 Be kind to yourself.
 Your skin is awesome because it holds you together, protects your delicate insides, and helps you regulate your temperature.
+The exact shade, pore size or moisture content of your skin is not what makes you, you.
 Your smile is a light in someone’s world and your eyes are little miracle workers without which you’d never have seen a sunset, your mother’s smile, or your favourite colour.